jama5262/jiffy/doc/README.md

 Jiffy("19th October 2019", "do MMMM yyyy");
 ```

-Jiffy runs on top of the [Intl DateFormat](https://pub.dev/documentation/intl/latest/intl/DateFormat-class.html) package, you can find all the date time patterns used by Jiffy [here](https://pub.dev/documentation/intl/latest/intl/DateFormat-class.html)
+**_Note: Jiffy runs on top of the [Intl DateFormat](https://pub.dev/documentation/intl/latest/intl/DateFormat-class.html) package, you can find all the date time patterns used by Jiffy [here](https://pub.dev/documentation/intl/latest/intl/DateFormat-class.html)_**

 This is also same for Jiffy default formats.
 See below
 ```dart